peterhinch/micropython-async/gps/README.md

 In practice this is dwarfed by errors including latency in the MicroPython VM.
 Nevertheless the `get_ms` method can be expected to provide 1 digit (+-1ms) accuracy and the `get_t_split` method should provide accuracy on the order of +-70μs (standard deviation).
+This is based on a Pyboard running at 168MHz.

-Without an atomic clock synchronised to a Tier 1 NTP server this is hard to prove.
+Without an atomic clock synchronised to a Tier 1 NTP server absolute accuracy is hard to prove.
 However if the manufacturer's claim of the accuracy of the PPS signal is accepted, the errors contributed by MicroPython can be estimated.

 The driver interpolates between PPS pulses using `utime.ticks_us()` to provide μs precision.
 The leading edge of PPS triggers an interrupt which records the